fury-gl/fury/docs/source/posts/2023/2023-08-21-joaodellagli-final-report.rst

 Abstract
 --------
 This project had the goal to implement 3D Kernel Density Estimation rendering to FURY.
-Kernel Density Estimation, or KDE, is a statistical method that uses kernel smoothing for modelling and estimating the density distribution of a set of points defined inside a given region.
+Kernel Density Estimation, or KDE, is a statistical method that uses kernel smoothing for modeling and estimating the density distribution of a set of points defined inside a given region.
 For its graphical implementation, it was used post-processing techniques such as offscreen rendering to framebuffers and colormap post-processing as tools to achieve the desired results.
-A first stage of this goal was completed with a functional semi-KDE rendering result, that relies on a solid and easy-to-use API, as well as some additional features.
+This was completed with a functional basic KDE rendering result, that relies on a solid and easy-to-use API, as well as some additional features.

 Proposed Objectives
 -------------------